Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddVortexRpc.rst

 Edit File :file:`AgentEntryHook.py`
 ```````````````````````````````````

-We need to update :file:`AgentEntryHook.py`, to initialise the RpcForServer.
+We need to update :file:`AgentEntryHook.py`, to initialise the RpcForLogicService.

 ----